-The (25×25) transition matrix P and the steady state distribution corresponding to the above parameter values have been derived in the technical appendix.
-Figure 2(a) plots the derived steady state distribution - the x axis showing $(b_t + b{t-1})$, i.e. the total durable spending observed in any time t and the y axis showing the proportion of households that would be observed with each level of total durables (spending) in the steady state under parameters as in Example 114.
+The $(25 \times 25)$ transition matrix P and the steady state distribution corresponding to the above parameter values have been derived in technical appendix 4.
+Figure 2(a) plots the derived steady state distribution - the x axis showing $(b_t + b{t-1})$ , i.e. the total durable spending observed in any time t and the y axis showing the proportion of households that would be observed with each level of total durables (spending) in the steady state under parameters - as in Example 1.

-Figure 2(a) shows the theoretical steady state distribution - or the data-generating process - that corresponds to given parameters in Example 1.
-It is possible now to draw samples from a population that is distributed as in Figure 2(a) (i.e. the theoretical steady state distribution).
-For example, Figure 2(b) plots the histograms of durable expenditures observed in two samples of 1000 observations, drawn independently from the steady state distribution in Figure 2(a).
+Figure 2(a) shows the theoretical steady state distribution - or the data-generating process (DGP) - that corresponds to given parameters in Example 1.
+It is possible now to draw samples from a population that is distributed as in Figure 2(a).
+For example, Figure 2(b) plots the histograms of durable expenditures observed in two samples of 1000 observations, drawn independently from the theoretical steady state distribution (the DGP) in Figure 2(a).